 Construction and Decommissioning

-Of the 70 percent surveyed area, no potentially impacted historic resources were identified.
-There is a potential for construction or decommissioning of the project to have a significant impact on historic resources.
+Of the surveyed area, no potentially impacted historic resources were identified.
+Historic Highway 80 (site # 37-024023) is located within the project area, although there are no such unimproved preserved road segments that remain; therefore it is not anticpated to be impacted.
+There is one historic home site on Rough Acres Ranch ((Tule-CW-25) with is potentially eligible, and one historic building with a mason insignia (Tule-EP-02) that has uncertain NRHP eligibility.
 Iberdrola Renewables is committed to avoiding historic resources to the greatest extent possible.
 Avoidance by project design or mitigation measures applied during the construction stage will eliminate significant impacts to historic resources.
 Therefore, impacts to historic resources will be less than significant.

 Operation and Maintenance

-As discussed previously, no historic resources were identified within the proposed project area during the 70 percent survey.
-The same standards and avoidance practices shall be implemented for the remaining 30 percent surveys.
-If any historic resources are identified, they would be avoided by project design or construction-phase mitigation.
-If resources are able to be avoided with changes to the project design, there would be a less than significant impact to historic resources.
-However, if avoidance of resources is unable to occur, a significant impact is identified and mitigation is necessary.
+As discussed previously, no historic resources were identified to be impacted within the proposed project area.
+The historic resources identified will be avoided by project design.
+Impacts due to the operations and maintenance of the project will be less than significant impact to historic resources.

 Cause a substantial adverse change in the significance of an archaeological resource